John H. Edwards

 John Hilton Edwards (26 March 1928 – 11 October 2007) was a British medical geneticist.
 Edwards reported the first description of a syndrome of multiple congenital malformations associated the presence of an extra chromosome.
 The extra chromosome belonged to the E group of chromosomes which consisted of chromosomes 16, 17 and 18.
 The condition is now known as Edwards syndrome or trisomy 18 syndrome.

-In 1979, Edwards was elected to fellowship of the Royal Society.
-He was a Fellow of Keble College, Oxford, and Professor of Genetics at Oxford from 1979 to 1995.
+Life and career

-He was the son of the surgeon Harold C. Edwards.
-His brother is the geneticist and statistician A.W.F.
-Edwards.
-Early in his career, he worked under Lancelot Hogben, and was sometimes distinguished from the brother as "Hogben's Edwards".
+Edwards was the elder son of the surgeon Harold C. Edwards, and the brother of the geneticist and statistician A. W. F. Edwards.
+He was educated at Uppingham School and Trinity Hall, Cambridge, where some uninspiring courses led him to take only a third in part I of the natural sciences tripos, although he did later graduate with an MB and BChir after further study at Middlesex and Central Middlesex hospitals.
+Early in his career, he worked under Lancelot Hogben, and was sometimes distinguished from his brother as "Hogben's Edwards".

+After working for several years as a ship's surgeon and as a population geneticist, Edwards became a consultant paediatrician at hospitals in Philadelphia and Birmingham, England.
+At the same time, he was first a lecturer, reader and then later Professor of Human Genetics at Birmingham University, remaining in situ until 1979.
+From 1967 to 1968, he was Visiting Professor of Pediatrics at Cornell University and a Senior Investigator at the New York Blood Center.

+In 1979, Edwards was elected to a fellowship of the Royal Society.
+That same year, he was made a Fellow of Keble College, Oxford, and Professor of Genetics at the University of Oxford, where he remained until his retirement in 1995.